humanmade/feelingrestful-theme/README.md

-# Feeling Restful Theme
+# Feeling RESTful Theme

 **Version 2**

-A WordPress React JS theme designed for [A Day of Rest Boston 2017](https://adayofrest.hm/boston-2017)
+A WordPress React JS theme updated with a design for [A Day of Rest Boston 2017](https://adayofrest.hm/boston-2017)

 ---
-Purpose-built theme for the 2017 A Day of Rest Boston conference.
+Purpose-built theme for the A Day of Rest Boston conference.

-A update of the [FeelingRestful v1 theme](https://github.com/humanmade/feelingrestful-theme/releases/tag/1.1.10).
+This is an update of the [FeelingRestful v1 theme](https://github.com/humanmade/feelingrestful-theme/releases/tag/1.1.10).

 ## Differences between v1 and v2